-Apply A Suitable Clarifying Shampoo Once Every Fortnight Or Month
+Apply A Suitable Clarifying Shampoo Every 2-4 Weeks

 Buildup from conditioner, styling products, or sweat is unavoidable, regardless of whether you Co-Wash, or shampoo your hair.
 You can decide how frequently you should clarify your hair based on your experiments.

 Mostly, once every fortnight or month would do fine without causing your hair to dry out.
 If you still feel your hair is weighed down with a biweekly clarifying, you should alternate between shampooing and Co-Washing, as needed.

 This way, you harness the advantages of Co-Washing with improved hair volume.